 On a much smaller scale, a demo might be a simple landing page with a mock-up of the product you want to build.

 Once again, this process will help us validate the market first.

 From there, it will be more of a problem of feasibility.

 Of course, the more a product is technically challenging, the more the feasibility risk will be high later on.

 However, that also means we saved massive financial resources.

-As to producing that product and making it go to market, we would have spent time, money, and other people’s capital and yet build something people do not want.
+To produce that product and make it go to market, we would have spent time, money, and other people’s capital and built something people do not want.

 The leaner MVP approach is about finding whether the “commercial time window” is right